Johann Heynlin: Other activities

 The German humanist Johann Reuchlin attached himself to Heynlin in Paris, and later followed him to the young University of Basel in 1474.
 He became the preacher of several churches in Basel, such as in the churches of St. Leonhard, St.Peter or the Women Convent of Muttenz.
-During the battles of Grandson and Morat between the Swiss and Charles the Bold, Heynlin was a preacher not only in Basel but also in Bern where in 1480 he was unsucesfully offered to become the priest of the Minster.
+During the battles of Grandson and Morat between the Swiss and Charles the Bold, Heynlin was a preacher not only in Basel but also in Bern where in 1480 he was unsuccessfully offered to become the priest of the Minster.

 In 1478, he was called to teach theology in the newly founded University of Tübingen.
 There, his learning, eloquence and reputation secured for him the same year the rectorship.
 The opposition, however, he met from the Nominalists Gabriel Biel, Paul Scriptoris, and others, rendered his service here of short duration.
-He severed his connexion with the university, proceeded to Baden-Baden and thence to Berne, where he engaged in preaching.
+He severed his connexion with the university, proceeded to Baden-Baden and thence to Bern, where he engaged in preaching.
 In 1486, he returned to Basel, where in 1487 he entered the Carthusian monastery of St. Margarethenthal to spend his declining years in prayer and literary work.
 He was a neighbor to the printer Johann Amerbach.
 He further became an influential collaborator in Amerbachs workshop as an editor and proofer and introduced the use of indexes, book chapters and other helps to make book better accessible for its readers.